 If lights are blinking green and red, test your inside signal coverage WITHOUT the signal booster.
 Conditions may have changed (a new cell tower installation, for example) to provide adequate coverage for your needs without a booster.

-With our newest product, the eqo Booster, you may start with a green light and see a blinking red light for roughly 7 seconds before it goes to either a solid green or solid red.
+With the eqo Booster, you may start with a green light and see a blinking red light for roughly 7 seconds before it goes to either a solid green or solid red.
 If it ends up solid red, refer to the steps indicated above to resolve (unplug booster from power, separate antenna further apart from booster unit or create some shielding between the two units, then plug back in).
 If it ends up solid green, test your coverage - you may have enough for what you need!